 If going around unplugging everything sounds like a hassle, invest in smart switches and outlets that let you regulate energy use no matter where you are.

-Pull the Shades: Your AC works hard to keep your home comfortable on even the hottest days, so why not give it some help by keeping out the sun’s warming rays?
-Use thermal shades to block out the sun, especially on west-facing windows that take the brunt of the hottest time of day.
-You can even use home automation to program shades to close every afternoon and open again after the sun goes down.
+Pull the shades: Your AC works hard to keep your home comfortable on even the hottest days, so why not give it some help by keeping out the sun’s warming rays?
+Use thermal curtains or shades to block out the sun, especially on west-facing windows that take the brunt of the hottest time of day.
+You can even use home automation to program smart shades to close every afternoon and open again after the sun goes down.

 It’s time to pull out those cozy sweaters and fire up some hot apple cider.
 Fall is also a great time to get your home ready for the winter, so gear up for an energy-efficient hibernation with these autumn to-dos.

-Seal Leaks: Make sure your warm air stays inside where it belongs by once again checking for leaks around doors and windows.
+Seal leaks: Make sure your warm air stays inside where it belongs by once again checking for leaks around doors and windows.
 To find leaks, you can visually inspect for cracks and gaps or use a burning incense stick.
-Once you detect a leak, take note and promptly repair it with caulking or weather stripping.
+Once you detect an air leak, take note and promptly repair it with caulking or weather stripping.

 Winter is ideal for gathering the family around hearth and home.
 Check out our tips to help you keep your loved ones warm and toasty without wasting energy.